-- Antelope Valley

-- Benton/Hammil
+- Benton/Hammil and Chalfant Valley

 - Bridgeport Valley

-- Chalfant

 - June Lake Citizens Advisory Committee

-- Long Valley
+- Long Valley/Paradise/Wheeler Crest

 - Mono Basin

-- Paradise

-- Wheeler Crest

-RPAC meetings occur on a regular monthly schedule, are open to the public, and post both agendas and meeting notes on their respective websites.
+RPAC meetings occur on a regular monthly schedule, or as needed, are open to the public, and post both agendas and meeting notes on their respective websites.
 These meetings were conducted alongside the four Planning Team meetings listed above.

-RPAC members and any members of the public at these meetings were given short presentations on the process, and risk and vulnerability assessment results and comments were incorporated into the MJHMP.
+RPAC members and any members of the public at these meetings were given short presentations on the process, and risk and vulnerability assessment results and comments were incorporated into the MIHMP.